denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 10: }
 ```

-by using a try-with- resources statement, we guarantee that as soon as a connection passes out of scope, Java will attempt to close it within the same method.
-Behind the scenes, the compiler replaces a try-with- resources block with a ``try`` and ``finally`` block.
+by using a try-with-resources statement, we guarantee that as soon as a connection passes out of scope, Java will attempt to close it within the same method.
+Behind the scenes, the compiler replaces a try-with-resources block with a ``try`` and ``finally`` block.
 We refer to this “hidden” ``finally`` block as an implicit ``finally`` block since it is created and used by the compiler automatically.

 ---